 Having a poor user experience on your website is the biggest detractor of repeat visitors.
 Sites with difficult navigation practices make it hard for the viewer to understand how to use your website and make your content and services murky.
 If your website is clunky, disorganized, or otherwise confusing to use, it might be time for an overhaul.

 3. Website Traffic is Plummeting

-The whole reason why you have a website is to connect with your audience, the people that keep your business or company running smoothly.
+The whole reason why you have a website is to connect with your audience, and if that isn’t happening, it’s a clear sign that something is wrong.
 Having low traffic not only hurts your potential revenue but also the company or business as a whole.
-So in short keep an eye on the metrics of your site and if traffic continues to diminish, it’s time for a re-design.
+Keep an eye on the metrics of your site, and if traffic continues to diminish, it’s may be a good time to consider a re-design.

-5. Low SEO Ranking or None at All
+5. You Have a Low SEO Ranking (or None at All!)

 SEO, or Search Engine Optimization, is a series of techniques that determine whether your site can be found on search engines without much effort.
 In other words, having good SEO gives your website the edge it needs to show up in people’s search engine when searching relevant content.
-If your website has low SEO rankings then it is most likely that time of the month to sit down, drink some coffee and update your website.
+If your website has low SEO rankings, it could mean that your content, design, or layout aren’t as optimized as they should be.

 So, maybe it’s been a few years (or decades) since you’ve last updated your site.
-We have solutions that fit every budget and cover a wide variety of end uses whether you need an e-commerce solution or just a beautiful brochure site.
-Give us a call today and let’s get the process started to overhauling your site and bringing in more leads!
+Whether you need an e-commerce solution or just a beautiful brochure site, we have solutions that fit every budget and cover a wide variety of end uses.
+Give us a call today and let’s get the process started!